Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 5) Code

-Now, a code is the set of rules or system of communication that tells a computer what to do.
+Now that you know what coding is, a code is a set of rules or a system of communication that tells a computer what to do.
 It usually involves randomly assigned numbers and letters with special meanings.

 In simpler terms, it is the program instruction written by programmers to create a game.